masterboy376/terraform-config/Azure.md

 ## Overview

-This repository contains Terraform configurations to infrastructure on Azure.
+This file contains Terraform configurations to infrastructure on Azure.
 It includes Virtual Machines (VMs), Blob Storage, Virtual Networks, and SQL Databases.

 ## Prerequisites